 Early Action and Regular Decision reviews are similar, just on a different timeline.
-There is an initial academic review of each applicant that focuses on rigor of classes, GPA, and test scores as well as a deeper dive into a whole-student review that examines essays, activities, and letters of recommendation.
+There is an initial academic review of each applicant that focuses on rigor of classes, GPA, and test scores if applicants choose to submit them as well as a deeper dive into a whole-student review that examines essays, activities, and optional letters of recommendation.
 This allows us to look beyond the numbers for interesting students who are going to contribute to the campus community in meaningful ways.
 The big question you should ask yourself when choosing between Early Action and Regular Decision is: “Am I comfortable with UGA reviewing my file on October 15 or do I need more time to work on the application, add later test scores or fall grades?”

 We do not admit based on major.
 In fact, many of our students change their major before classes begin and even more will change their major before they graduate.
 We recognize that you may not know what you want to study when you get here and, as a result, we aren’t going to review your application and make a decision based on what you list as your major.

 Grades in academic coursework and curriculum choice are the primary factors in consideration of first-year applications.
 Performance on standardized tests will also be considered if submitted, but the importance of standardized tests does not exceed the emphasis placed on grades earned in a rigorous curriculum.
 If a student decides not to submit an ACT or SAT score, we will place more emphasis on the rest of the applicant’s academic and extracurricular record.